 Date of Authorship for this Version

 Stith, Kate, "PRINCIPLES, PRAGMATISM, AND POLITICS: THE EVOLUTION OF WASHINGTON STATE'S SENTENCING GUIDELINES" (2013).
 Faculty Scholarship Series.
-Paper 4969.
+4969.